davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-03-06-htb-passage.md

   (According to introspection data, you need to pass 'ssb')
   ```

-- Noted other 2 users in this box, where these were initially listed as e-mail addresses in the page and also for Paul we have a possible password already cracked
+- Noted other 2 users in this box, where these were initially listed as e-mail addresses in the page and Paul called us attention once this is a user to which we have already cracked a password.

   ```
   [+] Users with console